 After joining the Burns lab, I slowly became familiarized with zebrafish, and all the genetic tools and imaging techniques that make them such an attractive research model.

 I worked closely with a senior research fellow who was studying the development of the great arteries of the heart (also named Pharyngeal Arch Arteries, or PAAs) during embryonic development.

-In humans, the PAAs start off symetrically, but then undergo intensive remodeling before taking their final asymetrical shape.
+In humans, the PAAs start off symmetrically, but then undergo intensive remodeling before taking their final asymmetrical shape.
 Impaired remodeling of those PAAs during development can lead to congenital heart diseases such as Tetralogy of Fallot.

 This remodeling process is similar throughout vertebrates, and the zebrafish is a great model organism to visualize and study the cellular progenitors that give rise to these specific arteries.